 Remember when computers and technology were regarded as a man’s field of interest, where females had no business?
-This has changed over time, most drastically in the 2000’s.
-Now there are countless executive women in technology related job positions all over the globe.
-However, this article is going to focus on three in particular.
+This has changed over time, most drastically in the 2000s.
+Now there are countless executive women in technology-related job positions all over the globe.
+However, this article is going to focus on five in particular.

 Tracy Chou is currently the senior engineer at Pinterest.
 She started as an intern for both Google and Facebook.
 Facebook eventually offered her a job position, which she turned down for an opportunity to work as Quora’s second in command engineer.

 Beyond her job at Pinterest, Tracy also manages a project called “Where are the numbers?”, which demands large technology companies to release accurate hiring statistics in regards to gender, in order to ensure the playing field is fair.
 While Tracy doesn’t have a background as involved in technology as the two women below, her path is important due to the fact she is still quite young (26) and already a senior engineer and a very large and successful company.